charlie4fun/gfk.github.io/documentation/promoting/write-project-intro-blog.md

 * Language: list all the programming languages used in this project.
 * Source: Repo link, project website, installation guide or documentation links.

-A good example how Google features open source projects
+A good example how Google features open source projects:

 ![Example](/assets/img/kubernetes.png)